Rapptz/discord.py/docs/api.rst

     :param user: The user that joined or left.
     :type user: :class:`User`

-.. function:: on_guild_channel_pins_update(channel, last_pin)

-    Called whenever a message is pinned or unpinned from a guild channel.

-    This requires :attr:`Intents.guilds` to be enabled.

-    :param channel: The guild channel that had its pins updated.
-    :type channel: Union[:class:`abc.GuildChannel`, :class:`Thread`]
-    :param last_pin: The latest message that was pinned as an aware datetime in UTC.
-Could be ``None``.
-    :type last_pin: Optional[:class:`datetime.datetime`]

-.. function:: on_private_channel_update(before, after)

-    Called whenever a private group DM is updated. e.g. changed name or topic.

-    This requires :attr:`Intents.messages` to be enabled.

-    :param before: The updated group channel's old info.
-    :type before: :class:`GroupChannel`
-    :param after: The updated group channel's new info.
-    :type after: :class:`GroupChannel`

-.. function:: on_private_channel_pins_update(channel, last_pin)

-    Called whenever a message is pinned or unpinned from a private channel.

-    :param channel: The private channel that had its pins updated.
-    :type channel: :class:`abc.PrivateChannel`
-    :param last_pin: The latest message that was pinned as an aware datetime in UTC.
-Could be ``None``.
-    :type last_pin: Optional[:class:`datetime.datetime`]

 .. function:: on_typing(channel, user, when)

     Called when someone begins typing a message.